michele13/LFS/README.md

 * added parts of postlfs chapter from blfs
 * replaced systemd-udev with mdev from busybox
 * replaced pkg-config with pkgconf
-* removed dejagnu, expect, tcl, texinfo, and less
+* removed dejagnu, expect, tcl, texinfo, less, and vim
 * replaced bzip2, coreutils, diffutils, file, findutils, gettext, gzip, sed, tar, and xz with busybox in chapter 5
 * shadow: fix newer glibc crypt()'s handling of an invalid seed